 - Communication proficiency - Communication 1315 or 2331

 - Met the requirements of the Texas Success Initiative (TSI).
 The TSI skill requirements are normally met at the time of admission to the university or through required coursework.
 For more information about the TSI, visit the Angelo State University TSI website.

 - Acceptable teacher behavior.
 Candidates will be evaluated on these behaviors through the assessment of teacher dispositions.
 At the point of admission to the Educator Preparation Program, candidates are required to review and accept the unit’s dispositions.

-- All candidates must meet with an EPI Center staff member for an EPP Interview.
-Once all of the above criteria has been met the staff member will clear the candidates EPP Hold.
+- Once all of the above criteria has been met the staff member will clear the candidate’s EPP Hold.

 To apply for the Educator Preparation Program:

-- All applicants must meet with an EPI Center staff member to have an EPP Interview.
+- All applicants must meet with an EPI Center staff member to complete an EPP Interview.

 - Log in to your Ramport account.

 - Select the Educator Preparation Program (EPP) Application